A Serious Flanders: Production

 QABF21 was announced on December 7, 2020, under the title of "A Serious Flanders".
 QABF22 received a table read on December 17, 2020, but executive producer Al Jean chose not to reveal the title or any details on it.
 It had been kept secret for nearly three months, before Cesar Mazariegos finally announced it to be "A Serious Flanders: Part 2" in March 2021 after having been asked on Twitter, revealing that the final two episodes of the QABF production line are a two-parter.
 Meanwhile, "A Serious Flanders" was renamed, with "Part 1" now added in the title.

+Executive producer Matt Selman wanted to create a parody of prestige television, including elements of flashbacks and time jumps.
+To further the parody, the episode was expanded to two parts to mimic the slower pace.
+Selman also stated that the episode takes place outside the normal continuity of the show to allow for deaths of characters.
+Both parts were written by Cesar Mazariegos.
+Part One was directed by Debbie Bruce Mahan, while Part Two was directed by Matthew Faughnan.

+The guest cast for the episode included actors who have appeared on prestige television series.
+Brian Cox, who starred on Succession, guest starred as Kostas Becker.
+Cristin Milioti, who appeared in the second season of Fargo, played Barb.
+Chris O'Dowd, who starred on Get Shorty, played Seamus.
+Jessica Paré, who starred on Mad Men, appeared as Collette.

 In October 2021, Fox released promotional images for both parts.
 On November 2, 2021, the official poster was revealed.
 Sneak peeks for Part 1 were released by Fox on November 3, while sneak peeks for Part 2 were released on November 9.

-Pop culture references

-The title is a reference to the 2009 film A Serious Man, while the plot is inspired by television series Fargo, as well as the continued rise of prestige premium drama on cable and streaming.
-The introduction featuring the "Simpflix" streaming service is a parody of Netflix.

 Reception

+Viewing figures

+Leading out of an NFL doubleheader, the first part earned a 1.15 rating and was watched by 3.47 million viewers, which was the most watched show on Fox that night.
+The second part earned a 0.49 rating and was watched by 1.66 million viewers, which was the most watched show on Fox that night.